 Endocarditis usually refers to infection of the endocardium (ie, infective endocarditis).
 The term can also include noninfective endocarditis Noninfective Endocarditis Noninfective endocarditis refers to formation of sterile platelet and fibrin thrombi on cardiac valves and adjacent endocardium in response to trauma, circulating immune complexes, vasculitis... read more , in which sterile platelet and fibrin thrombi form on cardiac valves and adjacent endocardium.
 Noninfective endocarditis sometimes leads to infective endocarditis.
 Both can result in embolization and impaired cardiac function.

 The diagnosis of infective endocarditis is usually based on a constellation of clinical findings rather than a single definitive test result.

-Endocarditis can occur at any age.
+Infective endocarditis can occur at any age.
 Men are affected about twice as often as women.
-IV drug abusers and immunocompromised patients are at highest risk.
+Intravenous drug abusers, immunocompromised patients, and patients with prosthetic heart valves and other intracardiac devices are at highest risk.

 The normal heart is relatively resistant to infection.
 Bacteria and fungi do not easily adhere to the endocardial surface, and constant blood flow helps prevent them from settling on endocardial structures.
 Thus, 2 factors are typically required for endocarditis: